 Once you are arraigned in court, your Massachusetts criminal case shows on your criminal record as an "open" matter.
 You can ask the court to seal your record only after it has been resolved.

-As discussed below, sealing a Massachusetts criminal record is a powerful and effective way to preserve your future after a Massachusetts criminal case is dismissed, continued without a finding ("CWOF") or even if you plead or are found guilty of a Massachusetts misdemeanor or felony.
+As discussed below, expunging or sealing a Massachusetts criminal record is a powerful and effective way to preserve your future after a Massachusetts criminal case is dismissed, continued without a finding ("CWOF") or even if you plead or are found guilty of a Massachusetts misdemeanor or felony.
 Once your Massachusetts criminal case is sealed, it disappears from view for almost all purposes, including employment applications, educational institutions and housing providers or landlords.
 When you can ask the court to seal your case varies depending on the outcome of the case, as we discuss below.

 What is the Difference Between Sealing and Expungement in Massachusetts?

 Expunging an adult Massachusetts criminal case takes your criminal case off the books completely.
 Expungement is defined in section 100E of the General Laws as “the permanent erasure or destruction of a record so that the record is no longer accessible to, or maintained by, the court, any criminal justice agencies or any other state agency, municipal agency or county agency.”

 Expungement is a very powerful remedy for people with limited Massachusetts criminal records.
 If you are not eligible to expunge your record, you may be eligible to seal your Massachusetts record, which is often just as effective but is open to more candidates.

 What is expungement and when should I get a case expunged?

 Sealing of a case limits who has access to the record of the criminal case.
 Keeping mind as you read the expungement requirements below that many non-expungeable records can still be sealed.
 Expungement destroys and are no longer available.
 Massachusetts allows expungement in two circumstances:

 For felonies older than seven years, or misdemeanors older than three years, expungement may be available if: